-Love my Ensuite - but not in love with its vanity
+Love my En Suite - but I'm not in love with its vanity

-I'd been in my new abode for about a year when I decided it was time to address the things that I found a bit annoying.
-For me, it starts with my en-suite bathroom and its complete lack of usable bench space.
+I'd been in my new abode for about a year when I decided it was time to address some of the things that I found a bit annoying.
+For me, it started with my en-suite bathroom and its complete lack of usable bench space.

 We all know 3 inches just won't do

 Don't get me wrong, I know I'm very lucky (and I remain immensely grateful) to have an en-suite bathroom.
 Even more so, given that I share a 3 bedroom unit with my 2 teenage boys.

 The trouble is that when these housing units were built, the developers went for what looks decent and fits, over what is practical.
 The top of my vanity is mainly taken up by the sink.
 There's only about 3 inches of bench top on each side, which leaves very little space when it comes to trying to manage my daily makeup routine.

 I tried to improve the situation in the en-suite with over-the-door racks that are hanging over the shower screen.
 This eased the space problem somewhat, but it still wasn't enough.